AjayKMehta/setup-machine/README.md

 ### git absorb

-[git absorb](https://github.com/tummychow/git-absorb) eliminates tedious manual work of creating fixup commits (and rebasing if you specify `--and-rebase`).
+[git absorb](https://github.com/tummychow/git-absorb) eliminates the tedious manual work of creating fixup commits (and rebasing if you specify `--and-rebase`).
 It can automatically identify which commits are safe to modify, and which staged changes belong to each of those commits.
 It will then write `fixup!` commits for each of those changes.

 ```shell
 git add . # fixed files